Code-Institute-Submissions/PhilipWilliams0-habitute/README.md

 The site contains the following features:
 -   Responsive on all device sizes
+-   Adding a news section for fashion trends
 -   Interactive elements

 ### Features for the future